-Ryobi offers a great combination of features at a reasonable price with this mower.
-It's perfect for a small to medium-size lawn, and especially attractive if you plan to buy other tools that can use the 40-volt lithium ion battery.
+Ryobi offers a great combination of features at a reasonable price with this battery powered mower.
+It’s perfect for a small to medium-size lawn, and especially attractive if you plan to buy other tools that can use the 40-volt lithium ion battery.
 We liked the easy-to-fold handle and the fact that two batteries are included.
-We gave this mower our Editors' Choice award for “best compact mower” because in addition to the other features, it's also small and light enough to easily fit on a shelf.
+We gave this mower our Editors’ Choice award for “best compact mower” because in addition to the other features, it’s also small and light enough to easily fit on a shelf.

 If storage space is at a premium for you, you’ll love the smaller cordless mowers.
 Some of these mowers fold up so small they can even fit on a shelf.
 The 14-in.
 Worx and the Ryobi are the most compact models.
 And both have quick-release clamps at both hinge points on their handles so they fold up quickly and easily.
 The Ryobi, Greenworks and Stihl mowers all have handholds on top of the mower deck for easy lifting.

 Black & Decker SPCM 1936 19-in. self-propelled cordless lawn mower

 A heavy self-propelled mower, this Black & Decker rivals gas mowers in size and grass-cutting ability.
 You can mow with or without the self-propelled feature.
 Pulling back on the bail powers the wheels.
 There’s a speed-control slider on the handle that determines how fast the mower goes.
 Our only (minor) complaint: Even the slowest speed is still a pretty fast pace.
 One nice feature is the ability to easily raise or lower the handle height—perfect if you share the mower with a taller or shorter person.

 Power boost feature: You’ll love it when you need it